-Presidential Scholarships: Six full-tuition scholarships are awarded to incoming freshmen each year.
-Requirements to compete include: an ACT score of at least 27 or SAT-1 score of at least 1220 and either a minimum grade point average of 3.5 or a high school rank in the top 15 percent of their class.
+Presidential Scholarships: Eight full-tuition scholarships are awarded to incoming freshmen each year.
+Requirements to compete include: an ACT score of at least 27 or SAT-1 score of at least 1210 and either a minimum grade point average of 3.5 (on a 4.0 scale) or a high school rank in the top 15 percent of their class.
 Awards are for full tuition.
-A written examination and interview are required parts for the competition.
+A scheduled written essay and interview are required parts for the competition.
 A Presidential Scholarship is renewable for eight consecutive semesters as long as the recipient maintains a 3.0 cumulative grade point average at the end of the fourth semester and annually thereafter and is a full-time traditional student at Mount Union.

 Trustee Scholarships: Students who compete for the Presidential Scholarship but are not awarded the full-tuition scholarship will be considered for one of these scholarships.
-Awards are in the amount of \$14,000.
+Awards are in the amount of \$16,000.
 This award is renewable for eight semesters as long as the recipient maintains a 3.0 cumulative grade point average at the end of the fourth semester and annually thereafter and is a full-time traditional student at Mount Union.

-The Academy, Founder's, Dean's and Academic Merit Awards: Eligibility is based upon outstanding high school academic achievement and demonstrated aptitude for college on the ACT or SAT-I examinations.
-This award is renewable for eight semesters as long as the recipient maintains a 3.0 cumulative grade point average at the end of the fourth semester and annually thereafter and is a full-time traditional student at Mount Union.
-The Academy, Founder's and Dean's range from \$9,500 to \$12,000.
-Academic Merit Awards (for returning students) range from \$5,000 to \$7,000.
+The Academy, Founder's, and Dean's Scholarships: Eligibility is based upon outstanding high school academic achievement and demonstrated aptitude for college on the ACT or SAT-I examinations.
+This scholarship is renewable for eight semesters as long as the recipient maintains a 3.0 cumulative grade point average at the end of the fourth semester and annually thereafter and is a full-time traditional student at Mount Union.
+These scholarships range from \$9,500 to \$14,000.